DailyRoundup

 4. Create or update cards in the Trello list.
 The next time you open DailyRoundup, it pulls all pending changes and applies them to Reminders automatically.

-The main view shows all synced reminder lists and items, with sync status and any unresolved conflicts displayed at the top.
-The sync button shows a health badge (green checkmark or red exclamation).
+The main view shows all synced reminder lists and items, with sync status displayed below the navigation title and any unresolved conflicts or potential duplicates shown inline.
+Pull down on the list to trigger a manual sync.
 Settings are accessible via the gear icon in the toolbar.

 macOS App